captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-Your father, Junior, I never did have the pleasure to work with him, but everything Audrey tells me is nothing but he was one of the great ones --
+Your father, Junior, I never did have the pleasure to work with him, but everything Audrey tells me is nothing but he was one of the great ones—

 ---

 and I don’t just hear that from Audrey.
-And by the way -- your comment before about your father’s take home pay?
+And by the way—your comment before about your father’s take home pay?

 ---

-You oughta keep in mind that when your father came up in the force in the late ‘70s -- being a Black guy didn’t exactly put him on the fast track for career advancement, yet he served with distinction and valor.
+You oughta keep in mind that when your father came up in the force in the late ‘70s—being a Black guy didn’t exactly put him on the fast track for career advancement, yet he served with distinction and valor.

 ---